CheShift: Principle

+Versions

+The original CheShift server was introduced in 2009.
+In 2012, an updated version named CheShift-2 was released.
+This version introduced several key improvements, including the prediction of 13Cβ chemical shifts in addition to the original 13Cα shifts, providing more data for validation.

+CheShift-2

 CheShift-2 can return a list of theoretical chemical shift values from a PDB file.
 It also can display a 3D protein model based on an uploaded PDB file and chemical shift values.
 The 3D protein model is colored using a five color code indicating the differences of the theoretical vs the observed chemical shifts values.
 The differences between observed and predicted 13Cα and 13Cβ chemical shifts can be used as a sensitive probe with which to detect possible local flaws in protein structures.
 If both 13Cα and 13Cβ observed chemical shifts are provided CheShift-2 will attempt to provide a list of alternative χ1 and χ2 side-chain torsional angles that will reduce the differences between observed and computed chemical shifts, these values can be used to repair flaws in protein structures.